NeuroJSON/jnifti/JNifTi_specification.md

 * **`Properties`**: this optional subfield can storage additional auxiliary data using either an array or structure;
-* **`_DataInfo_`**: this optional subfield is the JData-compatible metadata record, which, if present, must be located as the 1st element of `NIFTIData`.
+* **`_DataInfo_`**: this optional subfield is the JData-compatible metadata record, which, if presents, must be located as the 1st element of `NIFTIData`.

-The NIFTIData structure can accommodate additional user-defined subfields and those shall be treated as auxiliary data.
+The `NIFTIData` structure can accommodate additional user-defined subfields and those shall be treated as auxiliary data.

 #### Composite data types